California Water Overview

 But moving water over great distances has created intense regional rivalries.
 Water feuds historically have divided the state, pitting north against south, east against west and three major stakeholders (agricultural, urban and environmental) against one another.
 Intense disagreements persist over the manner in which California’s water resources are developed and managed.

 California Water and Fish and Wildlife

-Environmental groups and fish and wildlife biologists have argued for years that the health of California’s fish populations, riparian vegetation and wildlife have been sacrificed to ensure adequate water supplies for cities and farms.
+Environmental groups and fish and wildlife biologists have argued for years that the health of California’s fish populations (such as Delta smelt and salmon), riparian vegetation and wildlife have been sacrificed to ensure adequate water supplies for cities and farms.
 The use of Colorado River water also has been conflict-ridden.

 California’s water system will also be affected by global climate change.
 Experts predict increased temperatures, less snow, earlier snowmelt and a rise in sea level could have major implications for water supply, flood management and ecosystem health.

-With such challenges in mind, the state works to balance the needs of multiple interests, climate change and relentless population growth (expected to grow by 11 million to 49 million by 2030 [source Dept. of Finance]).
-Californians, too, are paying close attention to their water resources and have passed bond measures to help maintain the system—one that demands increased attention in the often-parched state [see also California’s Water Challenges].
+With such challenges in mind, the state works to balance the needs of multiple interests, climate change and relentless population growth (expected to grow to 43 million by 2035).
+Californians, too, are paying close attention to their water resources and have passed bond measures to help maintain the system — one that demands increased attention in the often-parched state.